manussekhar/German_Notes/Alphabets/H.md

 Haus - House ~
 heißen = to be called
 Hallo = Hello
-heißen = to be cal
+heißen = to be called